Critical failings in Sathya Sai Baba's teachings

 Though Sathya Sai Baba supports and repeats the

 ancient Hindu strand of teaching about the divinity of everyone, deep study (and recommended practice) fails to make consistent sense out of it.
-He rejects any such study if it is intellectual (or critical) and insists oinstead only on 'spiritual practice'.
+He rejects any such study if it is intellectual (or critical) and insists instead only on 'spiritual practice'.
 He preaches that realisation of one's true (divine) nature is achieved primarily by constant prayer to God (really meaning himself, since he has declared he is the Deity of all Deities to whom all prayers eventually arrive).
-This requires endlesds [and preferably mindless!] repetition of his name,
+This requires endless [and preferably mindless!] repetition of his name,

 constant worship and service to God [who is supposedly represented in each human being].which he has very willingly accepted for many decades].
-All this 'spiritual practice' (sadhana) is designed to create a constant condition of self-denial and self-sacrifice keeping conscioussness only on God.
+All this 'spiritual practice' (sadhana) is designed to create a constant condition of self-denial and self-sacrifice keeping consciousness only on God.
 This involves of course, negating all human desires, abasing oneself (before God, preferably Sai baba) and relinquishing all autonomy, freedom of choice and responsibility.
 Actually, this is a patent impossibility, but it does not stop him insisting and his devotees doing their best to believe and follow this prescription!
 The consequences for those who do best at it are often very pitiful to behold.

 Religious 'cash and carry'?